ofutonify/02_LineWeaver/02_LineWeaver/02_LineWeaver.md

 🔹 Step 2: Prepare for Translation (CSV + XML → XLSX)
 After uploading the files, click the "Start Conversion" button.
 Once processing is complete, a download button will appear.

 1. Load the target MOD `.esp/.esm` in xTranslator and export as XML
+2. Select the destination language (Dest) for XML export using the dropdown menu
-2. Launch the Streamlit app, then upload both CSV and XML
+3. Launch the Streamlit app, then upload both CSV and XML
-3. Click “Start conversion to xlsx” to generate a translation-ready `.xlsx` file with color-highlighted untranslated cells.
+4. Click “Start conversion to xlsx” to generate a translation-ready `.xlsx` file with color-highlighted untranslated cells

 - If you're starting from an entirely untranslated state, load the esp file in xTranslator and temporarily auto-translate all lines before exporting to XML.
 - You can also use the translation API inside xTranslator before exporting—this tool (02LW) doesn't support translation API integration.